Skip to main content

 POAC will fund Ultrasound Breast within 24-48 hours for:

-• Breast ultrasound for bacterial mastitis to rule out collection is funded through POAC when there is no presumptive diagnosis of breast abscess, but the breast remains enlarged, reddened, and painful following 48 hours of oral antibiotic therapy.
+• Breast ultrasound for bacterial mastitis to rule out collection when there is no presumptive diagnosis of breast abscess, but the breast remains enlarged, reddened, and painful following 48 hours of oral antibiotic therapy.

 Note: There is no need to routinely arrange a breast ultrasound for a clinically obvious breast abscess or suspected galactocele before referring in for further investigation, aspiration, or drainage.